ankitsri11/Snap-haskell-support/README.md

 # Snap-haskell-support
 Run Haskell helloworld code on Snap-CI

-Create a simple hs file and run it on Snap-CI

 For example, I have created a smaple file "helloworld.hs" which has below code

 > main = putStrLn "hello, world"